wolberine/docs/markdown/reference/dash/sdk.md

                        [-f [FILE]]
                        [message]
 ```

+**Options:**
+Here is a list of command line options that you can use in this script:

 * `message` (string) -- message that will be sent to the cloud
 * `--ssid` (string) -- ssid for the Wifi interface